jnm/kobo-no-docker/README.md

     * it'd sure be nice not to compile uwsgi from source
         * then we could remove `gcc` and `python3-dev` requirements
     * https://github.com/unbit/uwsgi/issues/1218#issuecomment-463681335
+* `psycopg2-binary` ["is a practical choice for development and testing but in production it is advised to use the package built from sources."](https://github.com/psycopg/psycopg2#installation)
+    * the "why" is described [here](https://web.archive.org/web/20201111224247/https://www.psycopg.org/articles/2018/02/08/psycopg-274-released/)
+    * for now, this means `libpq-dev` must be installed to avoid messing with Python requirements
 * kpi copy fonts calls `python` not `python3` (fails; i have only `python2` and `python3`)
     * can be worked around by simply getting inside the kpi virtualenv before running `npm run copy-fonts`
+    * PR to remove this annoyance: https://github.com/kobotoolbox/kpi/pull/4541
 * `npm install` above npm 8.5.5 always requires `--legacy-peer-deps`???

 ## can you use python 3.10?!